 There's an old saying, "As long as you spell my name right."
 The idea being that any ink is good ink, that just getting your name out there, and breaking through, is a benefit that outweighs any negative content in a story.
 This is an enduring public relations myth.
 It's also a losing strategy.

 PR Is All About Press Releases and Press Conferences

 "Press release" and "press conference" are the two phrases that clients and bosses know.
 They will use those phrases.
 Often.
 And this is bad.
 Bad for you, if you're doing the work because press releases are over-used and often the wrong tool for the job.

 Bad for your client or boss, because press conferences should be rare and reserved for the biggest possible events.
 If you hold press conferences all the time, reporters won't show up.
-Public relations today is an ever-changing field, with more and more communication happening in cutting-edge ways.
+Public relations today is an ever-changing field, with more and more communication happening online in YouTube videos, Twitter, and blogs.